MateoLa/avatares/README.md

 docker-compose exec "your-app-service" bundle exec convert -version
 ```

+1.1 Requirements

+Various features of Active Storage depend on third-party software which Rails will not install, and must be installed separately:

+    libvips v8.6+ or ImageMagick for image analysis and transformations
+    ffmpeg v3.4+ for video previews and ffprobe for video/audio analysis
+    poppler or muPDF for PDF previews

+Image analysis and transformations also require the image_processing gem.
+Uncomment it in your Gemfile, or add it if necessary:

+gem "image_processing", ">= 1.2"

+Variants rely on ImageProcessing gem for the actual transformations of the file, so you must add gem "image_processing" to your Gemfile if you wish to use variants.
+By default, images will be processed with ImageMagick using the MiniMagick gem, but you can also switch to the libvips processor operated by the ruby-vips gem).

+Rails.application.config.active_storage.variant_processor
+# => :mini_magick

+Rails.application.config.active_storage.variant_processor = :vips
+# => :vips

 #### jQuery and Bootstrap

 To edit the Avatar you must have jQuery and Bootstrap installed.<br />
-This is not mandatory but is needed to upload images.<br />
+This is not mandatory but it is needed to upload images.<br />
-We're assuming they are already on your system but if not include them into your headers.
+We're assuming they are already installed on your system but if not include them into your headers.

 ```ruby
 gem 'jquery-rails'